Abhi-R0211/ImageProcessing/USEME.md

   using a weighted sum of RGB values.
 - Usage: luma-component <image-name> <dest-image-name>
 - Usage with split: luma-component <image-name> <dest-image-name> split <split-percentage>
-- Usage with mask: luma-component <image-name> <dest-image-name> <masked-image-name>
+- Usage with mask: luma-component <image-name> <masked-image-name> <dest-image-name>
 - Example:
   - luma-component test output
   - luma-component test output split 50
+  - luma-component test mask output
 - Conditions:
     - Note: Image must be loaded before running this command.
     - If the user is using the split option, the user should provide a valid percentage (1–100).